 - Car seat winter cover – if it is the winter season.

-- If you are planning to bottle feed your baby, bring the formula and the bottle you would like to use.
+- If you are planning to bottle feed your baby, bring baby formula for Stage 1 and the bottle you would like to use.
 The hospital should provide the formula if this is your choice.
 However, they only offer one option to the best of my knowledge.

 Hospital Bag Checklist Download